emawind84/devnote-doc/nginx-file-upload-handler.rst

 1. Download and Copy Nginx
 ----------------------------

-Take the nginx folder from SVN at this url: **http://125.141.221.126/repo/STND_PMIS_util/nginx.zip** or from our owncloud website: ???
+| Take the nginx folder from the SVN `here <http://125.141.221.126/repo/STND_PMIS_util/nginx.zip>`_
+| Or from the owncloud website `here <http://dev.sangah.com/owncloud/index.php/s/nim9D8CUaH1q3uv>`_

-Copy the folder on the server.
+Copy the folder on the server, and make sure it is just below the root of the drive (ex. c:\nginx).

 2. Settings Nginx
 ---------------------------